Tinkerforge/doc/en/source/Tutorials/Tutorial_Build_Environment/Tutorial.rst

 Lets pretend that we want to add a ``SetBreakCondition`` API function to the RS232 Bricklet to be used in Java.

-To achieve that we first have to add the function the ``bricklet_rs232_config.py`` in ``~/tf/generators/configs/``:
+To achieve that we first have to add the function to ``bricklet_rs232_config.py`` in ``~/tf/generators/configs/``:

 * `Add function to config <https://github.com/Tinkerforge/generators/commit/dc4dd52c24ab470c5582cfaa0d67690490ec5d0c>`__.